New changes and developments in fire safety legislation

 On April 2nd 2020, the Government announced changes to Building Regulations with the creation of a new national Building Safety Regulator, a role which will be run completely by the Health and Safety Executive.

-The new regulator will oversee the design, construction and occupation of high-risk buildings; this includes high-rise but crucially also any building which is deemed ‘high risk’, a far wider classification.
-The new stringent regulatory regime will apply to all multi-occupied residential buildings of at least 18 metres in height but more buildings will be added to the portfolio based on their evidence of risk as time passes.
+The new regulator will be at the heart of building safety reforms and its main function will be to oversee the design, construction and occupation of high-risk buildings; this includes high-rise but crucially also any building which is deemed ‘high risk’, a far wider classification.
+The new stringent regulatory regime will apply to all multi-occupied residential buildings of at least 18 metres in height, but more buildings will be added to the portfolio based on their evidence of risk as time passes.

 Independent and impartial advice will be available to all from the Building Safety Regulator – landlords, building owners, the construction industry and residents.